 SourceAFIS algorithm has two nearly identical opensource implementations in pure Java and pure .NET.
 SourceAFIS API is designed for maximum simplicity and ease of use by application developers.
-Accuracy and speed of matching support small applications handling up to 10,000 fingerprints.
+Accuracy and speed of matching are sufficient for most applications.

 Opensource implementation of the algorithm combined with permissive license can be exploited for development of interesting custom modifications to the algorithm by anyone with some time to spare.
 Changes to the algorithm can be also implemented by the author of SourceAFIS as an affordable custom development project.